gatsbyjs/gatsby/docs/docs/how-to/cloud/unified-hosting.md

 description: "Learn about Unified Hosting and the benefits of it in Gatsby Cloud"
 ---

-Unified Hosting (as signalled by a `gatsbyjs.io` domain) is enabled by default on production builds.
-Starting November 17, 2022, Unified Hosting will be enabled for all builds in a gradual rollout, and will be finished on November 24, 2022.
+Unified Hosting (as signalled by a `gatsbyjs.io` domain) is enabled by default for all builds.

 ## Benefits